 If elected, Tammie would be a voice for everyday citizens and their concerns: flood abatement, property values, and local hiring and contracting when there's work to be done.
 She brings an extensive municipal management skillset from her work within the public school system and the CTU, and her tireless dedication to local, door-to-door community outreach will make her a needed point of accessibility on the MWRD Board of Directors for Chicago's West Side residents.

-Running for the final two years of an open Commissioner's seat, Rachel Wales is an Oak Lawn resident, and grew up in the far northwest suburbs of Chicago.
+Rachel Wales is an Oak Lawn resident, and grew up in the far northwest suburbs of Chicago.

 Rachel brings a strong background in environmental sciences to the campaign, including experience with the Illinois Department of Natural Resources and multiple garden and recreation agencies.
 She currently works as a humane farming advisor and a freelance writer for the non-profit Crate Free Illinois.